U.S. Route 301 in Georgia: Florida State Line to Jesup

-The surroundings of US 301/SR 23 are identical to those of Brantley County south of SR 32.
 After the intersection with Ed Harrell Road and later some unnamed dirt roads, the route crosses over a bridge over Barbers Creek.
-For some reason after this, an extra southbound lane forms and then comes to an end just before an intersection with an unnamed dirt road traveling northwest and southeast.
-After passing two unnamed dirt roads and one named one (Oil Well Road), US 301/SR 23 enters McKinnon and immediately intersects a dirt road that was named for the community, along with three other dirt roads.
+An extra southbound lane forms and then comes to an end just before an intersection with an unnamed dirt road traveling northwest and southeast.
+After passing two unnamed dirt roads, US 301/SR 23 enters McKinnon and immediately intersects a dirt road, along with three other dirt roads.
 The routes also pass a cell phone tower just south of the intersection of Fire Tower Road.
-Shortly after this, US 301/SR 23 becomes the northern terminus of Old Hortense Road.
+Shortly after this, US 301/SR 23 becomes Old Hortense Road.
 In Broadhurst the route encounters Broadhurst Road West which leads to Screven, and then Broadhurst Road East which leads to Gardi and Manningtown.
 After this, a second northbound lane appears momentarily and ends in another wooded area.
 After the bridge over Little Penholoway Creek, the road intersects Long Fork Road, which branches off to the northeast.
 Just before entering Jesup the routes pass by the Jesup-Wayne County Airport, and then the Pine Forest Country Club.
-In the city itself, US 301/SR 23 crosses US 341/SR 27, where northbound US 25 turns from US 341 onto US 301/SR 23, and then travels over a bridge over a former Southern Railway line that was originally owned by the Macon and Brunswick Railroad.
+In the city itself, US 301/SR 23 crosses US 341/SR 27, where northbound US 25 turns from US 341 onto US 301/SR 23, and then travels over a bridge.
 The three highways travel to the north-northeast in the northeast part of the city.
-They curve to the north-northwest, before curving to the north and approaching a bridge over the Nahunta Subdivision, then merges with US 84/SR 38 at a partial wye interchange.
-Immediately afterward, the five highways travel to the north-northeast and leave the city limits.
-The concurrency travels through rural parts of the county, passing the Jesup Drive-In, and then a Rayonier Performance Fibres plant near Doctortown, and curving to the northeast, then crossing over the Altamaha River into Long County on the Dr. J. Alvin Leaphart, Sr. Memorial Bridge.
+They curve to the north, approaching a bridge, then merges with US 84/SR 38 at a partial wye interchange.
+Immediately afterward, the five highways travel to the northeast and leave the city limits.
+The concurrency travels through rural parts of the county, passing the Jesup Drive-In, and then a Rayonier Performance Fibres plant near Doctortown, curving to the north, then crossing over the Altamaha River into Long County on the Dr. J. Alvin Leaphart Sr. Memorial Bridge.